13 Amazing Things to do in Korca, Albania – 2022

 9. Visit the National Education Museum

-Korca offers an expansive culture and history to learn, and if you’re the learner type of a tourist, then the National Education Museum in Korca might be the spot for you.
+Korca offers an expansive culture and history to learn, and there’s no place better to educate yourself than the National Education Museum in Korca.

 10. Take a day trip to Voskopoje